-20. Advance Decisions and the Mental Health Act (1983)
+19. Advance Decisions and the Mental Health Act (1983)

-- 20.1 Advance decisions can refuse any kind of treatment, whether for a physical or mental disorder.
+19.1 Advance Decisions can refuse any kind of treatment, whether for a physical or mental disorder.
 An advance decision to refuse treatment for mental disorder can be overruled if the person is detained in hospital under the Mental Health Act 1983, when treatment could be given compulsorily under Part 4 of that Act.

-If a valid advance-decisions to refuse a specific treatment for a mental disorder clinician are advised that alternative forms of treatment should be considered first.
-If the refused treatment is deemed necessary, the clinician must document their decision making in line with the Principles of the Mental Health Act 1983. - 20.2 Advance decisions to refuse treatment for illnesses or conditions outside of the mental disorder are not affected by the fact that the person is detained in hospital under the Mental Health Act. - 20.3 When an adult is detained under the Mental Health Act (1983) any advance decision to refuse treatment for physical disorders (e.g., resuscitation, chemotherapy, certain medications such as antibiotics, PEG feeding) are always legally binding (if valid and applicable) and MUST be followed if staff are aware of them.
+If a valid Advance Decision to refuse a specific treatment for a mental disorder is in place then alternative forms of treatment should be considered first.
+If the refused treatment is deemed necessary, the clinician must document their decision making in line with the Principles of the Mental Health Act 1983.

+- 19.2 Advance Decisions to refuse treatment for illnesses or conditions outside of the mental disorder are not affected by the fact that the person is detained in hospital under the Mental Health Act. - 19.3 When an adult is detained under the Mental Health Act (1983) any advance decision to refuse treatment for physical disorders (e.g., resuscitation, chemotherapy, certain medications such as antibiotics, PEG feeding) are always legally binding (if valid and applicable) and MUST be followed if staff are aware of them.

-21. Advanced Decisions to Refuse Treatment, Self-Harm and Suicide
+20. Advanced Decisions to Refuse Treatment

-- 21.1 Clinical staff can find themselves in crisis situations where an adult may have self-harmed or taken an overdose and they are refusing life sustaining treatment.
-In such situations staff must ensure that there is a valid ADRT in place for the specific treatment required.
-For this ADRT to be valid it must explicitly state the treatment being refused and it must: - Be in writing (it can be written by someone else or recorded in healthcare notes). - Be signed and witnessed, and state clearly that the decision applies even if life is at risk. - 21.2 In crisis situations where there is a doubt regarding an adults capacity to make the decision to consent to life saving treatment staff should carry out an assessment of the adults capacity to make the decision to consent to the required life sustaining treatment. - 21.2 In cases where an adult deemed to lack the capacity to provide valid consent to life saving treatment and it is not possible to identify or verify a valid ADRT clinical staff should provide the life sustaining treatment.
+- 20.1 Clinical staff can find themselves in crisis situations where an adult maybe refusing life sustaining treatment.
+In such situations staff must check if a valid ADRT is in place for the specific treatment in line with the criteria in section 18.2. - 20.2 In crisis situations where there is a doubt regarding an adult's capacity to make the decision to consent to life saving treatment, staff should carry out a capacity assessment to make the decision to proceed with the required life sustaining treatment.
+Further information on capacity assessments can be found in section 7. - 20.3 In cases where an adult deemed to lack the capacity to provide valid consent to life saving treatment and it is not possible to identify or verify a valid ADRT clinical staff should provide the life sustaining treatment.

-In HE V A Hospital, Munby J stated: - "Where life is at stake, evidence must be scrutinized with special care.
+In HE V A Hospital 2003, Munby J stated:

+"Where life is at stake, evidence must be scrutinized with special care.
 Clear and convincing proof must be clearly established by convincing and reliable evidence.
 If there is doubt, that doubt falls to be resolved in favour of the preservation of life".

-22. Suicide, Murder and Manslaughter
+21. Suicide, Murder and Manslaughter

-Nobody can request procedures that are against the law, such as help with committing suicide.
-S. 62 of the MCA states that the MCA does not change any of the laws relating to murder, manslaughter or helping someone to commit suicide.
+21.1 Nobody can request procedures that are against the law, such as help with supporting suicide.
+S. 62 of the MCA states that the MCA does not change any of the laws relating to murder, manslaughter or helping someone to complete suicide.

-23. Advance Decision to Refuse Electro-Convulsive Therapy (ECT)
+22. Advance Decision to Refuse Electro-Convulsive Therapy (ECT)

-23.1 An Advance decision to refuse Electro-Convulsive Therapy (ECT) can be overridden if the Patients is detained under the Mental Health Act 1983 and the ECT is to be given because it is immediately necessary to save the Patients 's life or prevent a serious deterioration in the Patients 's condition (see section 58A(5) and 62 (1A) of the Mental Health Act 1983).
-Clinicians are advised though that going against an Advance Decision may lead them open to challenge so documentation of the justification for overriding must be clear.
+22.1 An Advance Decision to refuse Electro-Convulsive Therapy (ECT) can be overridden if the patient is detained under the Mental Health Act 1983 and the ECT is to be given because it is immediately necessary to save the patients 's life or prevent a serious deterioration in the patients' condition (see section 58A(5) and 62 (1A) of the Mental Health Act 1983).
+Clinicians are advised that going against an Advance Decision may leave them open to challenge so documentation of the justification for overriding must be clear.